robatwilliams/redux-saga-vs-tale/README.md

 That appears to be two synchronous running sagas interleaving, and puts happening immediately.

-Seems that it used to be that `put()` was non-blocking and there was a `put.sync()` that was blocking: https://github.com/redux-saga/redux-saga/issues/626
+Seems that it used to be that `put()` was non-blocking and there was a `put.sync()` that was blocking: https://github.com/redux-saga/redux-saga/issues/626.
+Latter was deprecated at some point and then removed in v1.0.0 https://github.com/redux-saga/redux-saga/releases/tag/v1.0.0